-Dandora is a slum community east of Nairobi and home to over 250,000 people.
-The Dandora Visitation and Maternal-Child Health Center provides skilled medical care and counseling.
+BAMC provides skilled medical care and counseling to the people of Dandora which is a slum community east of Nairobi home to over 250,000 people.

-Medical and Educational Aid to Kenya (M.E.A.K.) organizes and funds medical and surgical missions in the fields of pediatric cardiac surgery, thoracic surgery, ophthalmology, dentistry, and orthopedics.
+Medical and Educational Aid to Kenya (MEAK) organizes and performs medical and surgical missions in the fields of pediatric cardiac surgery, thoracic surgery, ophthalmology, dentistry, and orthopedics.

 Kenya Wildlife Trust is dedicated to supporting ecological monitoring and research programs for the benefit of all wildlife.